Barbara of Portugal: Princess of Asturias

 In 1729, at the age 18, Barbara married the future Ferdinand VI of Spain, two years her junior, the marriage contract having been signed the previous year.
 Her brother Joseph married Ferdinand's half-sister, the Spanish Infanta Mariana Victoria, who had also been rejected as a bride for Louis XV.
 The double marriage, known as the Exchange of the Princesses, was meant to repair the Portuguese-Spanish alliance.
 Scarlatti followed Barbara to Madrid after her marriage and remained with her, composing hundreds of harpsichord sonatas for her.

 During their time as Prince and Princess of the Asturias, Ferdinand and Barbara became the target of the opposition known as the Spanish party, in parallel with Spain's deteriorating relations with Portugal.
-From 1733 until 1737 they were kept more or less under house arrest in their apartments, prevented from appearing in public and watched by the spies of Queen Elizabeth.
+From 1733 until 1737 they were kept more or less under house arrest in their apartments, prevented from appearing in public and watched by the spies of Queen Elisabeth.
 This gave Barbara the time to deepen her relationship with Ferdinand, a timid person who suffered also from ill health.

 Barbara was not considered beautiful by her contemporaries, and her homely looks were thought by observers to have caused her future husband a visible shock when he was first presented to her.
 However, Ferdinand became deeply attached to her, sharing her passion for music and soon becoming dependent on her for advice and support.
-When he ascended the Spanish throne as Ferdinand VI, the French ambassador noted "it is rather Barbara who succeeds Elizabeth [Ferdinand's step-mother] than Ferdinand succeeding Philippe."
+When he ascended the Spanish throne as Ferdinand VI, the French ambassador noted "it is rather Barbara who succeeds Elisabeth [Ferdinand's step-mother] than Ferdinand succeeding Philippe."
 Barbara was well-educated, and in addition to her musical talents was adept at languages and was an avid reader on many varied subjects.